S3sc0/cub3d/README.md

 # cub3D

-This is a school project inspired by the world-famous Wolfenstein 3D game where I created a playable enviremonet with the help of ray-casting algorithm and a school made graphics library called MinilibX a simple X-Window (X11R6) programming API in C.
+This is a school project inspired by the world-famous Wolfenstein 3D game where I created a playable environment with the help of ray-casting algorithm and a school made graphics library called MinilibX a simple X-Window (X11R6) programming API in C.

 ## ScreenShots